FAQs for Complainants on Title IX Reporting Process

-Yes, for more information about the hearing process, please see “Appendix A” of the Occidental College Interim Sexual Misconduct Policy.
+Yes, for more information about the hearing process, please see “Appendix A” or "Appendix B" of the Occidental College Interim Sexual Misconduct Policy.

 Who will be informed about my complaint?

 The Title IX office shares information on a need-to-know basis; those involved in the investigation and resolution of the complaint.
-Generally this includes the Title IX Coordinator, Deputy Coordinators, Title IX Administrative Coordinator and the investigators.
-During the formal complaint resolution process, the accused student (respondent) and witnesses will be informed about your complaint.
+Generally this includes the Title IX Coordinator,the Title IX Administrative Coordinator, and the investigator.
+During the formal complaint resolution process, the accused student (respondent) and witnesses will also be notifyed.

 Will my professors know about my complaint?

 Often complainants request academic measures such as extensions on assignments and rescheduled exams.
 In order to preserve the privacy of students, we often work with the Office of Student Affairs, which submits academic flexibility requests to faculty on behalf of the Title IX Office.
 However, you may request that the Title IX Coordinator contact faculty directly.